ironerumi/VideoLM/public/assets/icons/README.md

 3. **The application will automatically detect and use your custom icon** - no restart required!

-## Example Icons
+## Current Setup

-- `sample-icon.svg` - Example SVG icon you can use as a template
-- Copy `sample-icon.svg` to `app-icon.svg` to use it as your app icon
+- `datarobot_favicon.png` - DataRobot favicon (source file)
+- `app-icon.png` - Active app icon (currently using DataRobot favicon)
+- Favicon configured in HTML to use DataRobot favicon

 ## Default Fallback